RiverReports logo

 South Fork of the Snake River (Idaho)

 The crown jewel—45 minutes west of Jackson.
 This tailwater below Palisades Dam holds some of the highest trout densities in the West and arguably offers better fishing than the Wyoming Snake itself.
-The river hosted the 1997 World Fly Fishing Championship for good reason.
+The river has hosted international fly fishing competitions for good reason.

 The South Fork of the Snake - over 4,700 trout per mile make this one of the most productive tailwaters in the West